pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 1. Have a small suite of integration tests that test the actual external system.
 2. Stub the rest that you test.

-- [ ] Idea: team huddle as soon as the build fails?
-It's painful as it should be, but perhaps effective?
-What seems to work best is something fun, but at the same time serious.

 It is the responsibility of the whole team to keep the acceptance tests fresh.

 Programmers love to refactor and optimize code, but most often they will do so for code that might not yield any benefit.
 Be strict and identify critical code before working on it.
 Donald Knuth: 97% time, premature optimization is the root of all evil.
 However, do not forget about the 3%.